Parole hearing for sexual offender Sean Surgeon despite new conviction

 A man who sexually offended against two young girls will go before the Parole Board tomorrow - despite having recently been convicted for similar offending against another child.

 It's caused outrage from the families of Sean Surgeon's victims who are questioning why the hearing is taking place.
-They say there should be no chance of the Hawkes Bay man being released given his first sentence is not even complete yet, let alone his new one.
+They say there should be no chance of the Hawke's Bay man being released given his first sentence is not even complete yet, let alone his new one.

 "It just doesn't seem right for him to have just been sentenced and still get to see a Parole Board, that doesn't sit right with anyone we've spoken to" said a male family member of one young girl.
 "Whether it's the law or not - it's unreal to think two months down the track he can be sitting before the Parole Board looking at freedom after admitting to doing another similar act.
 It's crazy."